amy-tabb/camera-as-scanner/README.md

 For each image in the `images` directory, the program will produce the following file, where `FILENAME` is the original image filename:

-- `aruco_detectFILENAME`: image with aruco tag detections overlaid.
+- `aruco_detectFILENAME`: image with aruco tag detections overlaid (only if the optional intermediate write image file variable is true).
 - `undistortedFILENAME`: image after undistortion opertion.
-This is useful to detect; if the calibration quality is poor, straight lines in reality will *not* be straight.
+This is useful to detect; if the calibration quality is poor, straight lines in reality will *not* be straight. (only if the optional intermediate write image file variable is true.)
 - `warpedFILENAME`: image after applying transformation such that the image's coordinate system represents the calibration pattern's coordinate system, up to a scaling factor (as selected by the user -- last parameter).

 Text file `results.txt` records the scaling factor selected by the user.
 From this, one can take two-dimensional measurements from the image (under the assumptions of planarity).
 Say the scaling factor was 5, and a section is 50 pixels wide.
 Assuming the units were millimeters and the object planar, the object is 10 mm wide.